owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 Tensorflow is the engine used by Google for their service called ML engine.
 That means that you can write your function locally and run them serverless on the cloud.
 You only pay for what you have effectively consumed.
 That means for example that you can train a neuron network on GCP (so you don't need GPU.
-TPU, or whatever computing power) and transfer your model locally,
+TPU, or whatever computing power) and transfer your model locally.

 For example, this is how the mobile app "google translate" works.
 A pre-trained model is downloaded on your phone, and the live translation is done locally.

 ![Image](http://technews.wpengine.netdna-cdn.com/wp-content/uploads/2015/01/www.lanacion.com_.ar_.jpg)

-_Note_ The other ML services from GCP such as cloud vision, translate, or image search, are "just" API that query a neuron network with a model trained by google.
+_Note_ Other ML services from GCP such as cloud vision, translate, or image search, are "just" API that query a neuron network with a model trained by google.

 # So What?

 I want to play with image recognition.
 Actually I already did a test with AWS's rekognition service ([See this post](/2016/12/16/image-rekognition-with-a-webcam-go-and-aws..html)).
-But the problem were:
+However the problems were:

-* I relied on a low-level webcam implementation, therefore the code was not portable
+* I relied on a low-level webcam implementation.
+Therefore the code was not portable;
-* I had no preview of what my computer was looking at
+* I had no preview of what my computer was looking at;
-* I could not execute it on any mobile app for a demo
+* I could not execute it on any mobile app for a demo;

 As I am using a Chromebook for a while, I found a solution: Using a Javascript API and the Chrome browser to access the camera.
-Then the pictures can be transfered to a backend via a websocket.
+Then, the pictures can be transfered to a backend via a websocket.
 The backend would do the ML and reply with whatever information via the websocket.
 I can then display the result or even use the voice api of Chrome to tell the result loud.

 # Chrome as the eye of the computer